yaseenkady/Lung-cancer-risk-smoking/README.md

 ## Background

-Cigarette smoking is the number one risk factor for lung cancer and has contributed to over __75%__ of lung-cancer related deaths<sup>1</sup>.
-Men and women who smoke are __23__ and __13__ times __more likely__ to develop lung cancer, respectively (when compared to nonsmokers).
+Cigarette smoking is the number one risk factor for lung cancer and has contributed to over __75%__ of lung-cancer related deaths.
+People who smoke are __15__ to __30__ times __more likely__ to develop lung cancer, respectively (when compared to nonsmokers)<sup>1</sup>.
 Genetic differences in nicotine receptivity have been shown to have strong links to lung cancer from smoking and are covered in this genetic analysis.

 ## Sources